MattiSG/NomadConf.org/en/edition-1.md

 #### Surprises / discoveries

-> I missed my train: wink:
+> I missed my train 😉
 > I realize that I always have a sensitivity in my ears, which sometimes causes discomfort.
 But it's still bearable.
 >
 > Julien gave us tea at the train bar, it was Kusmi Tea.
 I still thought there was only Lipton, I think that in the future I will be able to have some good tea at the bar!